 Do any hotels give a discount when visiting SAU?

 Mention SAU for possible discounts.
 The majority of hotels are within 10-15 minutes of campus.
-See the Our Location page for more details
+See our location page for more details.

 Is there a cost for meals?